WE THE DREAMER

 Field sketch — visual cue, not final symbol — awareness contracts into reaction, reopen it to the field of shared mind.

-If We The Dreamer treats “one mind dreaming the world” as a working hypothesis, then Choose Again tests it at the point where the hypothesis is hardest to hold: when the scene feels fixed, personal, and urgent.
+If We The Dreamer treats “one mind dreaming the world” as a working hypothesis, then I Choose Dream-First tests it at the point where the hypothesis is hardest to hold: when the scene feels fixed, personal, and urgent.
 The move is simple: you notice that interpretation is locking in, and you re-select the reference frame—from world-first certainty to awareness-first observation—before you speak, decide, or escalate.

-Choosing again is not denial, and it does not replace repair, boundaries, or urgent action.
+Choosing Dream-First is not denial, and it does not replace repair, boundaries, or urgent action.
 It is a brief reset that asks one practical question: does returning to an awareness-first stance change the quality of the next move—what you say, what you do, what you choose—compared to staying fused with the first interpretation?

 You still address the situation; you just test whether you can address it with less cognitive grip, less affective charge, and less reflexive escalation.
 And if you want usable data, you don’t save the stance for easy moments—you sample it when the world feels most real, because that is when the default model dominates.